krajnova/gd-next-test-task/README.md

 Do not spend more than 3 hours on the task.
 Visuals may look ugly, that's OK, we are interested in how you think.

-### How I think I can improve this code, but it'll probably take more time that stated in task
+### How I think I can improve this code, but it'll probably take more time than stated in task
 1. Validation and multiple fields for address input.
 2. Styling.
 3. Schema for positioning inputs.